sn8k/Jupiter-project/README.md

 *   **Multi-Project Management**: Manage multiple projects with distinct configurations and switch between them easily.
 *   **Projects Control Center**: Dedicated Web UI dashboard to view the active project, key stats, and manage configured roots in one place.
 *   **AI Suggestions Evidence**: Duplication recommendations now surface the exact file/line, nearest function, and a code excerpt inside reports and the Suggestions tab.
+*   **Dynamic Multilingual UI (v1.3.0)**: Fully dynamic i18n system with automatic language detection and version tracking.
+The language selector auto-populates with available translations, each file exposing its own version via `_meta` metadata.
+*   **Fun Language Packs (v1.3.0)**: Beyond French and English, the Web UI now ships with three fun translations—Klingon 🖖, Sindarin/Elvish 🧝, and Pirate French 🏴‍☠️—for entertainment and community enjoyment.

 ## Quick Start